-Vivo’s new midrange gaming smartphone boosts performance via extended memory
+Vivo packs extended memory on new gaming smartphone

-Consumer technology brand Vivo just made its latest gaming smartphone available for PH customers with a midrange price tag and near flagship-level hardware.
+Consumer technology brand Vivo just made its latest gaming smartphone available for local customers with a midrange price tag and near flagship-level hardware.
 The new Vivo Y21T is all about speed, which is why the “T” stands for “turbo.”

 For a quick rundown on why the Vivo Y21T is a good option for users who are seeking a higher level of performance to run resource-demanding games, this device is fitted with the Qualcomm Snapdragon 680 with 4+1GB Extended RAM, Multi-Turbo 5.0 functionality, and the productivity-centric FunTouchOS 12.